Transcendent-Tapir/Spectral-Sleuths/index.md

   - Dark web relic dealers
   - Academic mythology experts
   - A secret organization dedicated to fighting the supernatural
+  - A group of sentient supernatural creatures that wish to live in harmony with humans
   - Something else
 - What extraordinary abilities do you have
   - Sensing the emotions and history of objects